-Time Frame
+Time Frame:

 The typical Community Service assignment will be nine months.
-If after nine months the participant has not been successful in finding unsubsidized employment, he/she will be re-evaluated, and if appropriate, re-assessed.
-In which placement can either be extended or the participant will be placed into another Community Service assignment.
+If after nine months the participant has not been successful in finding unsubsidized employment, he/she will be re-evaluated and if appropriate re-assessed.
+After which the placement can be extended or the participant will be placed into another community service assignment.